Newcastle - Chelsea: How to watch, start time, stream, odds, prediction

 Team news (INJURY REPORT)

-Billy Gilmour is out for Chelsea, who is waiting on the statuses of Christian Pulisic and Kai Havertz.
-The American winger did some on-field work with the USMNT work during the international break but return to London without playing a game for the U.S. As for Havertz, his ability depends on COVID-19 testing.
+Billy Gilmour is out for Chelsea, who will be without Christian Pulisic and Thiago Silva.
+The American winger did some on-field work with the USMNT work during the international break but return to London without playing a game for the U.S. Lampard has said that Pulisic is easing his way back to fitness but won’t play at St James’ Park.
+As for Havertz, he is thought to be available after working his way back to fitness after a positive COVID-19 test before the international break.

 Newcastle’s been hammered by injuries, as Jonjo Shelvey is out along with Martin Dubravka, Ryan Fraser, Paul Dummett, Dwight Gayle, and Matt Ritchie.
 Callum Wilson is a question mark and would be a huge loss for the Magpies.